bridgetownrb/bridgetown/bridgetown-website/src/_docs/structure.md

       </td>
       <td>
         <p>
           You can save images here and reference them in both your markup and CSS (e.g. <code>/images/logo.svg</code>).
-The name of the <code>images</code> folder is completely arbitrary…feel free to rename it, relocate it under a parent `assets` folder, or however you'd like to set things up.
+The name of the <code>images</code> folder is completely arbitrary…feel free to rename it or relocate it under a parent <code>assets</code> folder.
         </p>
       </td>
     </tr>